alchemycodelab/code-301-prework/README.md

 ## Codecademy: jQuery (Canvas assignment)

-Complete all of the free portions of the Codecademy course in jQuery.
+Complete all of the free portions of the [Codecademy course on jQuery](https://www.codecademy.com/en/tracks/jquery).
 The Canvas submission is a screenshot indicating that the course is complete.

 ---